Skip to main content

 Placing an Initiated Proposal on the Statewide Ballot

 Odd-year elections.
 State law clarifies the types of proposals that can appear on a statewide ballot in odd-numbered years.
-Odd-year election proposals are limited to state matters arising under Article X, Section 20 of the Colorado Constitution, which is commonly referred to as TABOR or the Taxpayer's Bill of Rights.
-These types of proposals include a new tax, a tax rate increase, an extension of an expiring tax, a tax policy change directly causing a net revenue gain, and emergency taxes.
-They also include the creation of multiple year fiscal obligations or debt, an increase in the assessment rate for a class of property, the weakening of a state limit on spending, and voter-approved revenue changes.
+Odd-year election proposals are limited to state matters arising under Article X, Section 20 of the Colorado Constitution, also known as the Taxpayer's Bill of Rights or TABOR.
+These types of proposals generally involve tax policy changes.
 A full list of the types of and proposals that can be on a statewide ballot in an odd-numbered year can be found in Section 1-41-102, C.R.S..

 Step 1.
 Submission of Proposal for Review and Comment